This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Its logic is, starting from N as 0, detect whether flag(reader<N>) is defined.
-If not defined, instantiate a setter<N>, adding a definition to flag(reader<N>), and return N. Otherwise, recursively call next<N + 1>(), detecting the situation for N+1.
-Thus, this counter actually records the number of setter instantiations.
+Its logic is as follows: starting with N at 0, it checks if flag(reader<N>) is defined.
+If it’s not defined, it instantiates a setter<N>, which means adding a definition for flag(reader<N>), and then returns N. Otherwise, it recursively calls next<N + 1>() to check the N+1 case.
+Therefore, this counter actually records the number of setter instantiations.

-First, it’s important to clarify a point: the class access specifiers private, public, protected only act during compile-time checks.
-If there is a way to bypass this compile-time check, it is entirely possible to legally access any member of the class.
+First, it’s important to clarify a point: class access specifiers private, public, protected only apply to compile-time checks.
+If there’s a way to bypass this compile-time check, then any member of the class can be legally accessed.

-Is there such a method?
-Yes: Template explicit instantiation ignores class scope access permissions:
+So, does such a method exist?
+Yes: template explicit instantiation ignores class scope access permissions:

 The C++11/14 standards state the following in note 14.7.2/12 [temp.explicit]: The usual access checking rules do not apply to names used to specify explicit instantiations. [ Note: In particular, the template arguments and names used in the function declarator (including parameter types, return types and exception specifications) may be private types or objects which would normally not be accessible and the template may be a member template or member function which would not normally be accessible. — end note ]

-This means that during template explicit instantiation, we can directly access private members of a class.
+This means that during explicit instantiation of a template, we can directly access private members of a class.

 #include <iostream>